 Background: Timothy is slightly microcephalic.
-His father and mother filled out the M-CHAT survey during a visit to their home by a developmental educator who was part of the local early intervention team.
-The developmental educator scored the M-CHAT during the first part of the visit.
+His father and mother filled out the M-CHAT survey in the waiting room.
+A nurse scored the M-CHAT during the first part of the well-child visit.

 Initial M-CHAT Survey:

 Timothy's parents reported that he failed items: